GU-CLASP/language-and-perception/meetings.md

 ### Read

+  * \+\+\+\+ Vig, J., & Belinkov, Y. (2019).
+[Analyzing the Structure of Attention in a Transformer Language Model.](https://www.aclweb.org/anthology/W19-4808.pdf).
+In Proceedings of the 2019 ACL Workshop BlackboxNLP: Analyzing and Interpreting Neural Networks for NLP, pages 63-76, Florence, Italy, August 2019. (recommended by Nikolai, would like to read: Axel, Felix, Anna, Simon) 2021-02-12

  * Katrin Erk and Aurélie Herbelot (2020) How to Marry a Star: probabilistic constraints for meaning in context, https://arxiv.org/pdf/2009.07936.pdf, [revised version](https://drive.google.com/file/d/1BW9VCFAPZdUcO0qRIUNVSDAx3SQwDuy3/view?usp=sharing) from Katrin (recommended by Robin)